Pharmaceutical Care of Felines

 - Discuss practical and evidence-based approaches to medicating feline patients

-Dr. Natalie Young is the current Director and Pharmacist-In-Charge of RVP, a PCAB accredited sterile compounding, veterinary-exclusive pharmacy in North Carolina.
+Natalie Young, PharmD, BCSCP, FACVP, is the Pharmacist-In-Charge of Brava’s East Coast operations and is based at the company’s PCAB accredited sterile compounding, veterinary pharmacy in Raleigh, North Carolina.
 She graduated from the North Carolina School of Science and Mathematics before receiving her Chemistry degree from UNC-Chapel Hill in 2006.
 She went on to earn her Doctorate from the UNC-Chapel Hill Eshelman School of Pharmacy in 2016.
 Upon graduation, she jumped headfirst into numerous unique opportunities to learn from experts in both compounding and veterinary pharmacology.

-Dr. Young is the current President of the American College of Veterinary Pharmacists, the President of the North Carolina Veterinary Medical Association’s Industry Council, and the Coordinator-Elect of the American Pharmacists Association’s Compounding SIG.
-She also serves in the American Pharmacists Association’s House of Delegates, as an Assistant Professor of Clinical Education at the UNC Chapel Eshelman School of Pharmacy, and as a consulting Clinical Staff Pharmacist at several veterinary clinics.
-In her commitment to promote veterinary pharmacy and compounding education, Dr. Young has authored many peer-reviewed scientific publications, research studies, projects, and provided numerous continuing education lectures for professionals throughout the United States.
+Dr. Young is board certified through the Board of Pharmacy Specialists in sterile compounding.
+She currently serves as the Chairmen of the American College of Veterinary Pharmacists, the Chair of the American Pharmacists Association’s Compounding SIG, and the Past-President of the North Carolina Veterinary Medical Association’s Industry Council.
+Dr. Young also serves in the American Pharmacists Association’s House of Delegates, as an Assistant Professor of Clinical Education at the UNC Chapel Eshelman School of Pharmacy, and as a consulting Clinical Staff Pharmacist at several veterinary clinics.
+In her commitment to promote veterinary pharmacy and compounding education, she has authored many peer-reviewed scientific publications, research studies, projects, and provided numerous continuing education lectures for professionals throughout the United States.